ypaulsussman/learning-log/src/pages/blog/Design for Developers.md

 ---

-@ahripak: e.io access?
-(Also: any e.io @ rails?)

-HCL Overdrive: design/layout books?

-Idea: triad-composition on landing page for daily_ua, for three different exercises?
-(BBC headline translation, SRS, video?) --> daily_ua as electron app?

-LnLg -- Google Fonts' Inconsolata for text // Abril Fatface or Comfortaa for display

-Focus on LnLg as a way to learn styling w/ CSS grid, your own fonts, etc: remove spectre.css; explain this side goal in your 'about' page (also what it's not: learning GraphQL, learning Gatsby ecosystem)

-* * *

 [Read more about neuromyths](http://www.oecd.org/education/ceri/neuromyth6.htm)

 Learning skills outside "your discipline" => strengthening the corpus collosum => better at all skills